NicholasGhartey/NicholasGhartey/README.md

 - 🔭 I’m currently working on ...
 My Python fundamentals :computer:
 - 🌱 I’m currently learning ...
-Cloud Concepts. :file_folder:
+Cloud Deplyment Concepts. :file_folder:
 - 🤔 I’m looking for help with ...As many things as possible please!?! :weary:
 - 💬 Ask me about ...
 Anything, I will try to assist if I can! :thought_balloon:
 - 📫 How to reach me: ...
 Check out my LinkedIn: https://www.linkedin.com/in/nicholas-ghartey/ :phone: